-At three, our son Colin is thriving.
+At three, our son, Colin is thriving.
 Our hallways are filled with belly-giggles and laughter and “let’s race” as our son chases his big sisters with pride, bursting with his newfound sense of independence and rolling around in his own set of wheels.
-We watch from our doorways, as Colin rounds the corners determined to win every time.
 At three, our son, Colin is learning in our neighborhood preschool.
-Each morning, he wheels himself into his classroom where he spends his days alongside his peers- counting, singing songs, painting pictures, shape sorting, learning to share, building towers with blocks and doing everything that a preschooler does.
-At three, our son Colin is spilling over with courage and hugs and “I love yous.”
-For our family and friends, at three, Colin is our very own perennial reminder of the power of love, the sanctity of good health, the veracity of perseverance, and the blessings of compassionate doctors.
+Each morning, he wheels himself into his classroom where he spends his days alongside his peers- counting, singing songs, painting pictures, learning to share, building towers with blocks and doing everything that a preschooler does.
+At three, our son, Colin is spilling over with courage and hugs and “I love yous.”
+For our family and friends, at three, our son, Colin is our very own perennial reminder of the power of love, the sanctity of good health, the veracity of perseverance, and the blessings of compassionate doctors.